nikop/steam-help/faqs/Using Launch Settings for Video and Display Problems.md

 #### Force a Video Mode
 Follow these instructions to configure your video mode and resolution before launching a game:

-[section style=important] ### Important:
+  ### Important:
-If you are forcing a refresh rate on your system (this is not recommended), you will need to ensure that you specify the forced refresh rate in the launch options.[/section]
+If you are forcing a refresh rate on your system (this is not recommended), you will need to ensure that you specify the forced refresh rate in the launch options.
 * Open Steam
 * Go to the "Library"
 * Right-click the game which needs to be reconfigured